Manu098vm/SVResearches/README.md

 * Pointer to the Party
 * Pointer to Box 1 Slot 1
 * Pointer to the Raids block
+* Pointer to MyStatus
+* Pointers to event Flatbuffers

 ## Shiny Cheats
 Txt file with some cheats that should work for both Scarlet and Violet v1.0.1.